NewsWhere Your Voice Matters

 • Get pre-approval from a mortgage lender to define your exact budget.
 It proves to sellers that you're serious and makes your offer more competitive

-• See homes as soon as they come on the market so you don't miss out on prime listings iwth higher inventory but equally high competition
+• See homes as soon as they come on the market so you don't miss out on prime listings in a season with higher inventory but equally high competition

-• Consult your real estate agent about your offer to ensure it's a fair price in your interest, but one that will also stand out, especially if there's a bidding war
+• Consult your real estate agent about your offer to ensure it's not only a fair price in your best interest but also one that will stand out — especially if there's a bidding war

 • Meet with a real estate agent to learn market trends in your specific neighborhood